Skip to content

 }

-The override order should be:
+Transport override order

 1. request helper call options such as get('/health', { transport: 'http' })